 Please answer the following questions related to the requirements from the initial phase of OMB Memorandum M-21-30, Protecting Critical Software Through Enhanced Security Measures.

-Agencies shall consult CISA's list of categories of Critical Software20 for additional guidance.
+Agencies shall consult CISA's list of categories of Critical Software22 for additional guidance.

 4.1 As per M-21-30, "agencies must identify their critical software and adopt the required security measures for the use of that software."
-Fill out the table below, indicating the number
+Provide the total number of on-premise and uniquely managed23 software products categorized as critical software.
+This is a count of products rather than instances.
+Regardless of the number of instances deployed across an agency, the agency will count this product as one EO-Critical Software product for each uniquely managed product.